Hypomyces: Shape

 The individual fungi bodies are finely grained, and many of them exhibit long, narrow ellipsoids under magnification.
 Their diameter and height are usually about 1 to 2 mm.
 In general, hyphae are spread on the surface of a host fruit body and buried in the mycelium to form a large number of fruiting bodies.
 These can be yellow, white, olive, tan, pink or red, and present within the host or in the hypha mat.

-The individual fruiting bodies are microscopically granular, and under a magnifying glass, many of them show elongated ellipsoid shapes, and are usually only 1-2 mm in diameter and height.
+The individual fruiting bodies are microscopically granular, and under a magnifying glass, many of them show elongated ellipsoid shapes, and are usually only 1–2 mm in diameter and height.
 Generally, hyphae are spread on the surface of a host fruiting body and buried in the mycelium to form a large number of fruiting bodies.
 The color of the fruiting bodies themselves or the mycelial mat covering the host surface can be yellow, white, olive, yellowish brown, pink, or red.
 Countless of asci form inside each fruiting body, which are then ejected into the outside world through the hole at the tip of the fruiting body.

 The asci formed inside the fruiting body is elongated and cylindrical, with a dome-shaped structure called the "apical cap" at the tip.
 Eight spores are formed inside each ascus.
 The spores are generally somewhat angular and ellipsoid, and in many species are separated by a single septum, usually colorless to pale yellow, with thick cell walls and wart-like or bump-like patterns on the surface.
 Some species have horn-shaped or cap-shaped "appendages" at both ends of the spores.

 Life cycle

 Most species reproduce asexually.
 Asexual regeneration spores are generally referred to as thick-wall spores, as they have thick cell walls presumably to maintain a system of dormancy and endurance.
-Unfortunately, the precise mechanisms of spore reproduction, specifically the methods used to find and infest hosts is largely unknown.
+However, the precise mechanisms of spore reproduction, specifically the methods used to find and infest hosts is largely unknown.